South Shore Regional Centre for Education

 The South Shore Regional Centre for Education (SSRCE) is the public school board responsible for the administration of elementary, junior high, and high school education in Lunenburg County and Queens County in Nova Scotia, Canada.

-The South Shore Regional Centre for Education was established on August 1, 2004 by an Act of the provincial legislature.
+The South Shore Regional Centre for Education was established on April 1, 2018 by the Nova Scotia Education Reform Act.
+It replaced the South Shore Regional School Board which was created August 1, 2004 by an Act of the provincial legislature.

-Enrollments
+Enrolments

-As of 2020 the school board had an enrollment of over 12,886 students enrolled in elementary, junior and senior schools.
+As of 2020 the school board had an enrolment of over 12,886 students enrolled in elementary, junior and senior schools.

 Controversies

 Religious discrimination

-On May 3, 2012, the Board drew attention to itself in the Canadian media for allowing a student from Forest Heights Community School to be suspended by the school's principal for wearing a T-shirt that had the words, "Life is wasted without Jesus" on it, drawing criticism that it was discriminating against Christians and violating the boy's Charter rights to freedom of expression and religion.
+On May 3, 2012, the South Shore Regional School Board (the precursor to the South Shore Regional Centre for Education) drew attention to itself in the Canadian media for allowing a student from Forest Heights Community School to be suspended by the school's principal for wearing a T-shirt that had the words, "Life is wasted without Jesus" on it, drawing criticism that it was discriminating against Christians and violating the boy's Charter rights to freedom of expression and religion.
 The T-shirt was an expression of the scriptural passage from the St. Paul's Letter to the Philippians 3:8, which says, "More than that, I even consider everything as a loss because of the supreme good of knowing Christ Jesus my Lord.
 For his sake I have accepted the loss of all things and I consider them so much rubbish, that I may gain Christ....".

 On May 4, 2012, the South Shore Regional School Board decided to allow the boy to return to school on the following Monday and gave him permission to wear the shirt at school.
 They also hired a facilitator to deal with the issue; however, reports by CTV News indicated that the boy was not sure he wanted to return to school, feeling both discriminated against by administrators and bullied.